 In mid March 1945, the military government of the Allies granted the licence to publish a newspaper to the legal representatives of the Athesia company.
-On 19th May 1945 the continued without interruption.
+On 19th May 1945 the

+Dolomiten resumed publishing, and has since continued without interruption.
 The Dolomiten is an independent newspaper of Catholic orientation, tirelessly committed to defending the ethnic, cultural, economic and social rights of South Tyrol's German and Ladin speaking populations.